 Have you ever gone for a run feeling anxious or overwhelmed only to return feeling inspired and optimistic?
 Or took a break from your work to go for a walk and come back with more clarity and better ideas?
-How about the anger release you get from going hard at a pushing bag or pillow?
+How about the anger release you get from going hard at a punching bag or pillow?
 We’ve all experienced the emotionally transformational effects of movement.
 Yet it’s easy to record these experiences as mere happenstance and to forget just how much power we actually have to reliably shift our attitude simply by moving our bodies.

 Mindful movement has been my go-to medicine during the most difficult times of my life.
 After trauma and crisis, I’ve been able to come back to the present moment while mindfully moving in ways that helped me to process and release painful emotions and even physical pain.
 I know from experience that our mind, body and spirit are connected.
 When I’m really ungrounded, overwhelmed or anxious, for example, my lower back pain flairs, signaling me to be aware of my emotional body.
 Our physical bodies store emotions and this stored energy can create physical pain in the body.